Nibble and Dine

 Instructions

 1. Quarter the strawberries, or, if they are very large, cut them into chunks.
-Place them in a small bowl and sprinkle 2 tsp. sugar over top.
+Place them in a small bowl and sprinkle 2 teaspoons sugar over top.
 Stir until the sugar begins to dissolve, set aside.

 2. Place butter into a large, microwave safe mug and microwave on high for 30 - 45 seconds or until butter is mostly melted.
 Remove from microwave and swirl butter around the bottom and sides of the mug.